rokka-io/rokka-wordpress-plugin/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin to integrate the rokka image service (https://rokka.io).
+WordPress plugin to integrate the [rokka image service](https://rokka.io).

 == Description ==
 The [rokka image converter](https://rokka.io) supports you in storing your digital images – easy and neat.
 Whether for handling image formats, SEO attributes or the lightning fast delivery, rokka is just the right tool for your digital images.